IBM Product Briefing

-In this time of digital transformation, organizations are looking to reinvent themselves, open new channels to market, deliver new services, monetize data, and expand ecosystems for an enhanced user experience.
-But organizations are struggling to integrate, manage and secure the data and applications that are proliferating in this rapidly transforming environment.
+In this time of digital transformation, organisations are looking to reinvent themselves, open new channels to market, deliver new services, monetise data, and expand ecosystems for an enhanced user experience.
+But organisations are struggling to integrate, manage and secure the data and applications that are proliferating in this rapidly transforming environment.
 That is why Integration Platform as a Service (iPaaS) is one of the fastest growing segments in the hybrid integration market, with a CAGR of 22% according to Market Research Future Analysis.
 IBM firmly believes that the integration solution of the future must support hybrid user roles, hybrid connectivity and hybrid deployment.

 IBM is an established vendor in the application integration space with its flagship IBM App Connect Enterprise offering with thousands of successful deployments.
 App Connect combines the capabilities of IIB along with a new web-based user experience for a powerful solution for integration needs.
 Only IBM provides a broad range of deployment options, a simple, award-winning tooling experience, comprehensive support for different styles of integration, and flexible pricing and licensing options.